HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/troubleshooting_kubernetes_transfer_pods.md

 # Transferring files from a pod to a Linux shell {#troubleshooting_kubernetes_transfer_pods .task}

-1. Get the name of the pod.
+1. Obtain the name of the pod.

-    Pod name have hashes in it that change each time a pod is started.
+    Pod names have hashes in it that change each time a pod is started.
 To get the name of the current pods, issue the command:

     ``` {#codeblock_r3b_bbj_3vb}
     kubectl get pods
     ```

 2. To copy a file from the pod, use the syntax below, and make the following substitutions: